GA4 Custom Dimensions: How to Set Up and Use in 6 Steps

 From GA4, click into your admin settings with the gear icon in the bottom left of your screen.

 Then, click “Custom definitions” within your property setting.
-Google Analytics changed the admin configuration in October 2023.
 You can find custom dimensions in two places as shown below.

 Custom definitions include both “custom metrics” and “custom dimensions”.
 We’ll be creating a new custom dimension here.